Breaking a Lease in Plymouth, Massachusetts - Know the Laws

 When drafting a written lease, it’s important that the landlord makes it as clear and concise as possible.
 Also, make sure your tenants have understood it properly before agreeing to sign the lease.
 Among other terms, the landlord must let them know the consequences of breaking a lease early such as not receiving their security deposit.

 In addition, let them know that they have a responsibility to notify the landlord before moving out.
-They cannot just wake up one day and leave prior to their lease term's end.
+They cannot just wake up one day and leave prior to their lease term's end without notice.
 In Massachusetts, tenants on a month to month lease must issue their landlord written notice at least 30 days prior to leaving, for instance as well as pay rent for their final month of occupancy.
 If the landlord fails to find the tenant, the tenant must pay penalty fees.

 If the landlord doesn't allow it, they have to make sure to state it clearly on the lease.
 The landlord may also want to emphasize that it’d be a serious violation of the lease in Massachusetts if the tenants do it anyway.